ka1130/just-sudo-it/_posts/2017-03-18-jekyll-on-windows-part1.md

 {% highlight javascript %}
 ruby -v
 {% endhighlight %}<br>
 again to ensure you're good to go.

 ## Step 2.
 Ruby Dev Kit

 Since Ruby was not built to be used on Windows (although it is, surely, possible), it can be difficult to install some of the Gems (which you can think of, generally speaking, as a specific kind of library or plugin; more in-depth description [here](http://guides.rubygems.org/what-is-a-gem/)).
 Go back to the Ruby Installer page and scroll it down.
 On the left-hand site there is a “Development Section.”
-Choose the one appropriate for your system’s version, download and select to extract it in **C:\RubyDevKit**.
+Choose the one appropriate for your system’s version and download it.
+Create a new folder called **RubyDevKit** directly in your **C:\ ** directory.
+Select to extract Ruby Dev Kit's .exe file in **C:\RubyDevKit** (the folder you have just created).
 Now navigate to this path in your command line:

 {% highlight javascript %}
 cd C:\RubyDevKit